 April Gargiulo is the Founder and CEO of Vintner’s Daughter, a luxury skincare company committed to performance-driven quality-focused, non-toxic skincare.
 She launched her first product, Active Botanical Serum in 2012 bucking industry standards by using whole organic plants and methodical formulation methods versus low quality fillers and formulation short cuts.
 Vintner’s Daughter quickly became a benchmark for quality and performance in the beauty world and is coveted by top beauty connoisseurs and industry professionals around the world.
 Before starting Vintner’s Daughter, April spent 8 years at the helm of her family’s Napa Valley winery, Gargiulo Vineyards.
 There, she helped build the winery’s reputation for terroir-driven, “first growth” Cabernet Sauvignon.
 Before Napa, April spent 6 years in Manhattan where she worked for design leader Vitra.
 Through Vintner’s Daughter April commits 2% of every bottle sold to charities benefitting women and children worldwide.
 She is married to fellow entrepreneur, Mitch Lowe (also her co-CEO) and has two young daughters.
 April has an undergraduate degree from Duke University.

-Winston Henderson is currently Vice President, General Counsel at Nano Terra, Inc., a nanotechnology company in Cambridge, MA.
+Winston Henderson is currently Vice President, General Counsel at Clear Scientific, Inc., a biopharmaceutical company based in Cambridge, MA.

-For the past 10+ years, Winston has been instrumental in starting and running life-science and high-tech start-up companies in the Boston area.
-Prior to Nano Terra, Winston was General Counsel at Surface Logix, a life science company in Boston.
-Surface Logix invented a platform technology for developing improved drug therapies, and grew into a biopharmaceutical company with a substantial pipeline of drug candidates addressing Type 2 diabetes, cardiovascular health and oncology.
+For the past 20+ years, Winston has been instrumental in starting and running life-science and high-tech start-up companies in the Boston area.
+Prior to Nano Terra, Winston was General Counsel at Nano Terra, Inc. and Surface Logix, Inc. Surface Logix invented a platform technology for developing improved drug therapies, and grew into a biopharmaceutical company with a substantial pipeline of drug candidates addressing Type 2 diabetes, cardiovascular health and oncology.

 Prior to moving to Boston to join the start-up economy, Winston was an attorney with an intellectual property law firm, Kenyon & Kenyon, and a consultant with Andersen Consulting (now Accenture) in its Advanced Systems and Technology Integration Services groups.
 During that time, Mr. Henderson consulted with and advised numerous international high technology, medical device and pharmaceutical companies, as well as various government entities, both domestic and international.